 The journey toward any new destination should begin with a clear roadmap.

-Read on to find out why we advocate for this too-often-overlooked step in Process Improvement projects and how to tackle it in your business.
+Read on to find out how this too-often-overlooked step in Process Improvement projects can help your business.

 Here’s the SIPOC breakdown:

-- Suppliers provide the material and resources necessary for the designated workstream to perform at peak efficiency.
+- Suppliers provide the material and resources necessary for the workstream to perform at peak efficiency.

 - Input identifies the various places where that information or materials come from.

-- Process refers to a high-level look into the steps necessary for the product or service to move through the workstream.
+- Process refers to a high-level look into the steps that the product or service moves through the workstream.

-- Outputs are the internal or external deliverables once work is completed.
+- Outputs are the internal or external deliverables.

 - Customer focuses on both internal and external customers.

-It’s important to highlight that “Customer” in a SIPOC diagram represents both internal customers within the organization as well as external customers.
+The “customer” in this model represents both internal customers within the organization as well as external customers.
 Internal customers are often overlooked as just part of the organization.
-Yet this segment is dependent upon recipients of the outputs such as processes, reports, communications and metrics.
+However, internal customers are dependent on the outputs such as processes, reports, communications, and metrics.

 Point-of-view.
 Experience.
 Perspective.
-This is what each individual brings when a project or cross-functional team gets together to outline a SIPOC Diagram.
-The collaborative effort helps members really think through how their team, department or project works.
-It is an environment where everyone has a voice to share “tribal” knowledge and to capture the information in a strategic manner.
-The exercise contributes to critical problem solving while fostering positive team engagement.
+This is what each individual brings when a team gets together to outline a SIPOC.
+The collaborative effort helps members really think through how their team, department, or project works.
+It is an environment where everyone has a voice to share “tribal” knowledge.
+This exercise captures the information in a strategic manner.
+The exercise contributes to critical problem-solving and positive team engagement.

-When tackling a process improvement initiative, it is imperative to have a baseline measurement to improve upon.
-The SIPOC Diagram helps to provide the foundation by outlining the current state of the workstream.
-In addition to providing team engagement and a baseline, a SIPOC Diagram exercise helps to minimize “scope creep.”
+When tackling a process improvement initiative, it is important to have a baseline measurement to improve upon.
+The SIPOC exercise provides the foundation to outline the current state of the workstream.
+The team effort also helps to minimize “scope creep.”
 A byproduct of the SIPOC is a clear focus on a process improvement opportunity.
-Without the SIPOC, it is easy for the team to add on additional aspects to the project.
-“Scope creep” can then contribute to inaction, delay, lack of team engagement and downright abandonment of the project altogether.
+Without the diagram, it is easy for the team to add on items to the project.
+“Scope creep” can then contribute to inaction, delay, lack of team engagement, and possibly ending the project altogether.

 How to Create a SIPOC Diagram

 A best practice is to have someone facilitate the group exercise.
-This individual does not need to know the intricacies of the workstream but should have the ability to engage the team and ask probing questions.
-The leader of the workstream can facilitate the SIPOC diagram exercise or a neutral internal or external leader can assist.
-In addition to capturing the needed information, it’s important for the facilitator to make sure all members are involved and contributing to the process improvement effort.
+This individual does not need to know the details of the workstream.
+But they should engage the team and ask probing questions.
+The leader of the workstream can facilitate the exercise.
+Or, a neutral internal or external leader can.
+In addition to capturing the needed information, it’s important to make sure all members are contributing to the process improvement effort.

-At RTG Solutions Group, we include a SIPOC Diagram exercise as part of our process improvement efforts with our clients.
-A dry erase whiteboard or large Post-it paper is our canvas to capture critical information.
+At RTG Solutions Group, we include a SIPOC activity as part of our process improvement efforts with our clients.
+A dry erase whiteboard or large Post-it paper is our canvas to capture information.
 We convert the information to an electronic version of the diagram in Microsoft Visio to share out with participants and leadership.

-As the facilitator of SIPOC Diagrams, we engage the group, as we draw out key information within the workstream from those who know the processes the best.
-It’s a strategy of probing, asking questions and striving to have everyone contribute to the exercise.
+As the facilitator, we engage the group and draw out key information from those who know the processes the best.
+It’s a strategy of probing, asking questions, and striving to have everyone contribute.
 The result serves as a foundation for process improvement efforts.

-A SIPOC Diagram is just the beginning.
-Yet, it is a critical first step in capturing the current state of an organization’s workstream.
-All team members who play a role in the workstream should actively participate in the facilitation of a SIPOC exercise.
-Documenting the information of Supplier, Inputs, Processes, Outputs and Customers is instrumental in setting the course for positive process improvement for the organization.
+A SIPOC model is an important first step to capture the current state of a workstream.
+It is an essential tool along with other process improvement tools to improve efficiency.
+All team members who play a role in the workstream should participate in the SIPOC exercise.
+Documenting the information of Supplier, Inputs, Processes, Outputs and Customers is key to setting the course for process improvement efforts.